Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 09.53.29 UTC
+- WIB: Sabtu, 13 September 2025 10.28.25 UTC
-- WITA: Sabtu, 13 September 2025 10.53.29 UTC
+- WITA: Sabtu, 13 September 2025 11.28.25 UTC
-- WIT: Sabtu, 13 September 2025 11.53.29 UTC
+- WIT: Sabtu, 13 September 2025 12.28.25 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: success
+Kategori: technology